-One big mistake I see people make over and over is focusing on proving themselves right, instead of focusing on achieving the best outcome.
+One big mistake people repeatedly make is focusing on proving themselves right, instead of focusing on achieving the best outcome.
 This is the wrong side of right.

-One of the biggest differences between running a company and working for a company is how I think about outcomes.
+One of the biggest differences between running a company and working for a company is how you tend to think about solving problems.

 As a knowledge worker employed by someone else, I wanted to be right.
 I saw being right as how I proved my worth to both myself and the company.
 The best outcome was my being right.
 Because …

 If I wasn’t right, then what was I?
 Wrong?

 But … I couldn’t be wrong.
 My ego wouldn’t let me.

 Other people?
 They could be wrong.
 But not me.

 If I was wrong, then what was I?

 [quote]I worked toward achieving the best outcome I came up with myself and not the best outcome that was possible.[/quote]